-2.3 Non-Agricultural Employment and COVID-19
+3.3.
+Non-Agricultural Employment and COVID-19

 The considerable growth rates in the last decade are, as already noted at the beginning, mainly due to the emerging industry, in particular the textile sector.
 The number of jobs alone, which grew from 200,000 to 700,000 between 2004 and today, especially for (young) women in the textile and footwear industry, shows the considerable importance of this sector.
-The construction industry with an estimated 200,000 jobs, clearly visible especially in Phnom Penh but also in the other larger urban centres and in infrastructure development, as well as tourism with up to 500,000 employees, also contributed significantly to this growth in recent years (cf. CIA 2022).
+This growth was also aided in recent years by the construction industry, with an estimated 200,000 jobs, which is clearly visible especially in Phnom Penh but also in the other larger urban centres as well as in infrastructure development, as well as tourism, with up to 500,000 workers (cf. CIA 2022).